MikeJCJ/Foreign_Vocab_Web_Scraper/README.txt

 TODO:
+    - Take vocab list output and create macro that will create another excel with the words translated using the Excel extension.
-    - Create list of words that can be removed from word list (including the '' and `` error)
+    - Convert this vocab list into 10x100 word decks that can be inserted into the flashcard app.
-    - Create list of basic words that are not important
+    - Plan how this will integrate with the flashcard app